Make an enquiry

 What can you do to help your teen?

 We know that to help our children reach their best potential and for them to lead healthy and happy lives, the best thing we can do is to help them improve their sleep.
-So how can you work with these developmental changes and help your young person plan their time and make healthy life choices in a world where sleep seems a low priority?

 • Educate yourself about sleep.
 One of the most important ways you can help your teen sleep better is to understand why sleep is so important; research has shown the more we understand about sleep, the more sleep we will have.
-Explore ways to help them and how you can make sleep a lifestyle priority for the whole family, so you act as a good example to your teen.

 • Encourage your teen to have a consistent regular sleeping pattern throughout the week and weekend.
 Studies have shown where there are parent-set bedtimes during the week children had earlier bedtimes, gained more sleep and had improved daytime functioning.